Luh-code/HexBase/readme.md

 The difference between HexBase and other Implementations of Hexagonal software architecture is the replacement of domains with modules.

 HexBase is written in C++ and comes with tests.

+## INDEV
+HexBase is far from done and not all features are implemented yet.